Phalloplasty Risks and Complications

 If all this is starting to sound like doom and gloom, here's an upside: trans men undergoing Phalloplasty have a lower complication rate than cis gender men.7 Researchers from Norfolk, Virginia compared Phalloplasty outcomes via data analysis of transgender (53%) and non-transgender patients (47%) who underwent Phalloplasty at their institution between 1983 and 2015.
 Results from the comparison showed that those in the transgender group had a lower rate of post-operative complications compared to those in the non-transgender group (45 percent vs. 63 percent, respectively).
 The flipside?
 Transgender patients also demonstrated a statistically significant increased rate for urethral strictures compared to non-transgender patients (56 percent vs. 30 percent, respectively).

 While the list of risks and potential complications with Phalloplasty is daunting, several studies have revealed high satisfaction rates among trans men.
-When complications are experienced, they can most often be managed by the original surgeon or by another Reconstructive Urologist or Plastic Surgeon experienced with Phalloplasty complications and repair surgeries.
+When complications arise, they can most often be managed by the original surgeon or by a Reconstructive Urologist or Plastic Surgeon experienced with Phalloplasty complications and repair surgeries.

 Footnotes1.
 Rashid M, Tamimy MS. Phalloplasty: The dream and the reality.
 Indian J Plast Surg [serial online] 2013 [cited 2017 Aug 2];46:283-93. http://www.ijps.org/text.asp?2013/46/2/283/118606